Updated: Nov 30, 2022

 By Jessica Limpkin, Equine Massage Therapist

 This week I have been really excited about the return of ‘Webinar Wednesdays’ with Gillian Higgins of Horses Inside Out.
 This month’s webinar was on the subject of ‘Understanding Muscles and Fascia’.
 Being a Massage Therapist these are of course 2 of my favourite subjects!
+This webinar is now available to watch anytime, anywhere, as many times as you like online in the Horses Inside Out Academy.

 As I am sure you can imagine I was excited to take part in this webinar and find out what more I could learn in order for me to improve my knowledge, understanding and of course my treatments.
 I have also been recommending these webinars to my clients, as even though there is tons of in depth information included in the webinars, the way Gillian presents the information with a great enthusiasm and sense of fun, there is something for everyone to learn and every horse can benefit from an owner/rider/trainer with a more in depth knowledge of how their horse works!